aarzola5010/cafe-fausse/README.md

 Download PostgreSQL form: https://www.postgresql.org/download/

 When installing PostgreSQL set the following as specified:
--database superuser: postgres
+- database superuser: postgres
--password: iMAC322
+- password: iMAC322
--port number the server to listen on: 5432
+- port number the server to listen on: 5432

 Open pgAdmin4
-	-Click on Servers and enter the password: iMAC322 -Right-click Databases → Create → Database.
+- Click on Servers and enter the password: iMAC322
+- Right-click Databases → Create → Database.
-	-Enter name cafe_fausse, then Save.
+- Enter name cafe_fausse, then Save.

 COMMENTS: That’s all—your empty DB is ready.